creativescala/doodle/docs/src/pages/pictures/path.md

 # Paths

+## Concept

 Paths are a way to construct complex shapes.
 A path specifies how to control a virtual pen to draw a line.
 There are three different commands that a path can contain:

 - straight lines;
 - [bezier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve); and
 - straight line movement that doesn't draw to the screen.

-Here's an example of creating a path.
+Here's an example of a path.
 Notice that it has examples of all of the different components above.

 ```scala mdoc:silent
 import doodle.core._